adamsjoe/assignment219000170/README.md

 * Only videos can show the FAQs - this was decided as a follow-on to the point above.
 It also made sense that the FAQs would be specific to the video.
 * It made sense to have a separate chat component - and once it was decided that each video could have its' chat, it made sense to tab this window.

 To accomplish this task, firstly, the videos were uploaded to firestore.
-The UI was then constructed, firstly with a video to merely display the video.
-As the i-want-to-study-engineering site had both videos and images shown in modals, fortunately, react-bootstrap (like its CDN counterpart) has a modal component, so this is what would be used.
+The URLs were then added to the document The UI was then constructed, firstly with a video to merely display the video.
+As the i-want-to-study-engineering site had both videos and images shown in modals.
+Initially, a pure CSS approach was looked at, but some research found that bootstrap had a modal componenFortunately, react-bootstrap (like its CDN counterpart) has a modal component, so this is what would be used.
 Next was to determine how this modal would be used.
 It was considered having a single modal component and then having this displayed differently depending on if an image or a video was selected.
 However, this was rejected.
 Splitting into a modal for images and a modal for videos allowed a better separation of concerns as images wouldn't have the chat (or the FAQ.)
 Then the logic for the confused button was added.
 Finally, the thread "locking" mechanism was added.
 This took care of how a user would initiate a chat, but it was not the chat feature.

 To add the final chat feature, a method was needed to call the chat.
 It was decided to have an option on the NavBar.
 This would allow the chat to be called from anywhere in the application.
 Initially, it was envisioned to have a "count" of unread messages, but it was then determined that this would be complex and needless over-complicate the assignment.
 In keeping with the "spike" methodology, the count was removed and a much simpler action would be added.
 A simple button that would call a chat modal.
+This did go against the specification (which called for an element with the user's initial) but it was felt that this approach was cleaner, gave purpose to the navbar and was much simpler for a user to understand.

 The button was styled with a font awesome icon. <img src='https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/regular/comment-dots.svg' width='50' height='50'>  In keeping with the requirement that nothing is accessible unless logged in, the chat icon will only appear if a user has logged in.